blaulaub/jback/jback-sec-model/README.md

 * **Organisation** is a body of persons, formed for a self-given purpose
 * **Role** is what a person plays in an organisation

-We separate principals and persons, because in our system persons can be both parents and children, where one or more parents may authenticate on behalf of one or more children.
-Principals handle security concerns, Persons handle domain concerns.
+We distinguish between `Principal` and `Person`, because in our system persons can be both parents and children, where one or more parents may authenticate on behalf of one or more children.
+Principals are for placing security concerns, persons are for placing domain concerns.

 To better deal with that split in practice, another entity is defined: